marcoriesgo/Remembr/README.md

 2. Setup the file structure and files.

-3. Get all 7 routes working.
+3. Get all 7 routes working - get to MVP.

 4. Setup the different pages for each category, as well as setting up the different routes for all of them, including show, edit, and delete.